Tribal Consultation on the Final Rule for Housing Counseling Certification

 HUD is conducting two tribal consultation sessions to obtain feedback on implementation of the statutory amendments as it applies to the Indian Housing Block Grant (IHBG) program and the Indian Community Development Block Grant (ICDBG) program.
 The sessions will also obtain feedback to determine how to apply the housing counseling program and certification requirements in Section 106 to these programs.

-Due to the ongoing COVID-19 National Emergency, HUD plans to host two identical virtual tribal consultations via webinar to give tribal leaders the opportunity to provide feedback to HUD.
-Tribal leaders and tribal housing practitioners are highly encouraged to participate.
-The content will be the same in each session, so please choose the date that works best for you.
+Due to the ongoing COVID-19 National Emergency, HUD hosted two identical virtual tribal consultations via webinar to give tribal leaders the opportunity to provide feedback to HUD.
+Tribal leaders and tribal housing practitioners were encouraged to participate.

 Virtual Consultation Session 1